ABOUT YOUR THERAPISTS

 Graduate Sports Therapist

 Graduating with a first class BSc in Sports Therapy, Lauren is able to provide treatment for sporting and non-sporting injuries, rehabilitation exercises and sports massage.
-She has also completed her post graduate training in acupuncture.
+She has also completed her post graduate training in acupuncture and myofascial cupping.

 Sport has also been a passion of hers and participating in a range of sports over the years has allowed her to understand the importance of physical activity on mental and physical health.